 - 1. Complete the Admission to Practicum II application using the link found in the Certification Preparation course in BB. - 2.
-Be enrolled in EDU 4101 and your First Practicum. - 3.
-Submit a Practice Test Report from an approved vendor taken in a proctored setting showing 75% or better overall on single subject content area exams or 75% or better on all subtests for core content exams.
-Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - 4.
+Be enrolled in EDU 4101 and Practicum I (Spring Practicum). - 3.
+Submit a Practice Test Report from 240 Tutoring showing 75% or better overall on single subject content area exams or 75% or better on all subtests for core content exams.
+All qualifying practice exams must be completed in a CTX monitored setting.
+Check the Teacher Education calendar for monitored exam dates or contact your advisor for more information. - 4.
 Submit Practicum I contract to the Certification Preparation course in BB.

-By the end of the semester, for FULL acceptance (TO RECEIVE A P-2 PLACEMENT):
+By the end of the semester, for full acceptance:

 - 5. Submit the test release forms for both the Content and PPR exams to the Certification Preparation course in BB.
 Your EDU 4101 professor will release you to test once you've met the following requirements: - a.
 PPR with 80% or better - b.
 Content area with 80% or better on single subject content area exams or 80% or better on all subtest for core content exams - c.
 All qualifying scores must be obtained on an approved exam within an approved number of attempts in a CTX proctored setting - 6.
 Successfully complete all Practicum I courses, including fieldwork hours, and EDU 4101. - 7.
 Submit Practicum I fieldwork documentation to the Certification Course in BB: - a.
 Time log (Minimums: 50 hours for Core Subjects 4-8 and all Content Curriculum; 60 hours for Core Subjects EC-6) - b.
 Formal observations (minimum of 1 per Practicum I course) - c.
-Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 15-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II - 8.
-Note: students who are below standard on one of their exams but meeting all other requirements may be approved to re-enroll in EDU 4101 and be fully accepted to Practicum II while retaking EDU 4101.
+Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 15-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II